Day 1, 16:00, Boston

 "Relax," he stepped behind her, "If anybody should stumble in on us, I'll handle it"

-She twisted around to face him with narrowed eyes screaming her disagreement, and hissed, "No. No way.
-There are not going to be any ifs.
-I don't care if you have a reputation that has others bowing at your feet because that's not going to happen much longer when word gets out about what you've done yesterday!
+She twisted around to face him with narrowed eyes screaming her disagreement, and said, "No. There are not going to be any ifs.
+I don't care if you have a reputation that has others bowing at your feet because that's not going to happen much longer when word gets out.
 We're being hunted and I'm not going to take chances!"

-Quinn took her by the waist then and pushed her up roughly against the window ledge, "Listen to me.
-If you don't calm down I'm going to knock you out again," he warned her in a tone that did not need further provocation.
+Quinn took her by the waist then and pushed her up against the window ledge, "Listen to me.
+If you don't calm down I'm going to knock you out," he warned her in a tone that did not need further provocation.

 "I'd make you regret it," she retorted just as dangerously.